Doctelligence/doctelligence.github.io/about.md

 ---
 ## Our Vision

-Doctelligence, inspired by the DIN vision, enables trustless AI training on decentralized data stores.
+Doctelligence, born out of the DIN vision paper, enables trustless AI training on decentralized data stores.
 Data holders can securely monetize their contributions while fueling AI innovation, creating a reward-driven ecosystem that benefits both users and developers.

 **What we’re all about:**